Jamaica–179th Street station

-Jamaica–179th Street was opened on December 11, 1950, although it had been planned to be built at 178th Street as early as 1928.
+Jamaica–179th Street was opened on December 11, 1950, although a station had been planned at 178th Street as early as 1928.
 At the time, the Queens Boulevard Line was part of the Independent Subway System (IND), but the original IND plans did not provide for constructing the 178th Street station until the line was extended even further to Queens Village.
 The line opened to 169th Street, the next station west, in 1937.
 Various changes in plans, as well as material shortages due to the Great Depression and World War II, delayed the project until 1946.
 Jamaica–179th Street became among Queens' busiest upon its 1950 opening.
 After a period of deterioration, the station was renovated in the 1980s and again in the 2000s.
 As a result of planning for a never-built expansion to Queens Village, the station has eight storage tracks to its east, giving it the highest peak capacity of any New York City Subway station.
+The station is announced as 179th Street on E trains.